These are my nighttime musings, to be taken with a grain of salt.

 Until you make the unconscious conscious, it will direct your life and you will call it fate. ― C.G.
 Jung

 Briefly stated, the shadow functions are not consciously expressed and often the seat of our pain, confusion, and failures in life.
-I believe everyone at some point in their spiritual journey must confront the shadow, just as the initiates of the ancient Mystery Schools descended into the Underworld.
+I believe everyone in their spiritual journey must confront the shadow, just as the initiates of the ancient Mystery Schools descended into the Underworld.

-There is usually a reason for it, one does not decide to attempt it, they are guided to it.
-Usually in service of higher ideal ascertained by the fourth conscious function.
-Hence it being aspirational.
+There is usually a reason for developing the shadow functions; one does not decide to attempt it on their own, they are guided to it.
+Usually in service of higher ideal ascertained by the aspirational function.

 - The conscious introverted functions (Ti, Fi, Ni, Si): Creative, but often without higher vision

-- The conscious extraverted functions (Te, Fe, Ne, Se): Too expanded to be creative.
+- The conscious extraverted functions (Te, Fe, Ne, Se): Expansive, but uncreative as a result.

 Each function is limited, hence coming pairs Ti-Fe, Si-Ne, Ni-Se, Fi-Te.
 The shadow functions also seem to develop all in relation with one another and in their relation with the conscious functions.
 1-8 (or 1-5), 2-6, 3-7, 4-5 (or 4-8).
 They may also display things like feedback loops e.g. Ti-Ni.
 Critical parent function (6th) seems to come online first strongly.